juanjacosta/deitel-c-cpp/README.md

 # deitel-c-cpp-java
-Examples and exercises from the fourth edition of the book "How to program in C/C++ and Java".
-By Harvey and Paul Deitel.
+Examples and exercises from the eight edition of the book "C How to program, with an introduction to C/C++".
+By Paul Deitel and Harvey.